By the US Bureau of Reclamation:

 Two years later, East Park Reservoir’s fishery has been restored to its former glory.
 “It has been a once-in-a-lifetime opportunity to bolster this type of fishery, where we ensure we stock the right fish assembly and monitor their progress from fry (baby fish) to adults,” said Rupert.

-Recently, on the two-year anniversary of the last fish being stocked at East Park Reservoir, staff with Reclamation, the California Department of Fish and Wildlife and Colusa County headed back to the reservoir with an electro fishing boat.
+Recently, on the two-year anniversary of the last fish being stocked at East Park Reservoir, staff with Reclamation, the U.S. Fish and Wildlife Service, and Colusa County headed back to the reservoir with an electro fishing boat.
 Electro fishing uses electrical current to stun the fish momentarily and allows staff to net the fish and bring them into the boat for studying purposes.
 “After we collect our data, we are able to return the fish to the water and they go about their business,” said Rupert.

 “This project has definitely met my expectations,” said Rupert.
 “Going from fry to nearly 5-pound bass in just two years is really exciting to me.
 I can’t wait to come back next year and do some fishing and maybe catch some real big, beautiful bass.”